API Documentation

 - Scroll to Records and click Add

-- Enter Host and Points to values from DevSMTP
+- Enter Host and value from DevSMTP (for MX, also set Priority to 10)

 Fasthosts